 When adjusting RGB Low values the rule of thumb is to only raise the necessary RGB values to attain Grey Scale Balance, and not reduce values.
 This is to prevent 0% blacks crushing.
 As with the RGB High rules of thumb, this is not always the best approach as lifting values may cause black to lift too much...
 Just always double and triple check with the Brightness Test Pattern to check for possible crushing after any RGB High adjustments.

 - Swap between the various patches, and double and triple check the results, as altering one patch will affect the others

 Gamut calibration sets the display to correctly map given input colour values such that the on-screen colour (chromaticity) for each input is correct for the expected colour space standard of the source images.
-Rec709 being the usual colour standard for SDR TVs.
+Rec709 being the usual colour standard for SDR TVs, and Rec2020 for HDR.

 - From within Settings select the desired colour standard target, Rec709 for SDR TVs